Jane2019/Exploration/Gradient descent/README.md

-# Linear regression and Gradient descent
+# Linear regression with GD project

 This project takes a house price dataset in Boston that has 16 features and try to build a multivariant linear regression by: